Fullmeals.

 Step 2: Add flour and salt

 Pour 2 ½ cups (320 g) of bread flour into the bowl with the yeast mixture.
 Add 1 tsp (6 g) of salt.
 Mix with the wooden spoon until there is no more dry flour, forming a shaggy dough.
-No kneading is required at this stage.
+No is required at this stage.

 Step 3: Scrape down the bowl